Royal Rumble (2014): Reception

 Benjamin Tucker, who attended the event and is also from the Pro Wrestling Torch Newsletter, rated the entire event 6.0 out of 10, saying "the show began great but slowly lost steam before ending in a roar of jeers".
 For the Rumble match, Tucker said that "the first two-thirds especially were exciting, with several wrestlers being spotlighted well", "until lower-level players kept coming out in the final half of the match".
 Tucker felt that "Roman Reigns was the star of the match, even outclassing Batista.
 Where Batista stumbled around the ring like... well, an old, retired wrestler, Roman Reigns looked like an absolute monster".
 For the opening match, Tucker felt that the "deliberate pace didn't hurt the match in the slightest.
 Instead, it allowed Bray to keep using his character while in a competitive, big match situation".
 For the rest of the matches, Tucker wrote that "Lesnar looked like a relentless beast", while "Orton and Cena put on their most lifeless performance ever together.
 There was very little story to the match" and "no creativity at all".

 The following year's Royal Rumble was similarly marked by an extreme negative audience reaction towards the Rumble match and its winner, which some media outlets described as being even worse than the 2014 event.
-When Daniel Bryan was eliminated in the first half of the match, the crowd repeatedly chanted his name for the second half of the match while booing other wrestlers making their entrance to the match, including eventual winner Roman Reigns.
-Reigns, who had been portrayed as a heroic character, was booed after winning the main event, even after he received The Rock's endorsement, and The Rock was heckled for helping Reigns.
-Also, many fans took to social media to display their displeasure at Bryan's elimination and the winner of the Rumble match.